Textualize/textual/docs/introduction.md

     The `time` attribute is created with `Reactive.init` which calls watch methods when the widget is mounted.
 See below for an explanation of watch methods.

-In the `on_mount` handler method, the call to `set_interval` creates a timer object which calls `self.update_time` sixty times a second.
+In the `on_mount` method the call to `set_interval` creates a timer object which runs `self.update_time` sixty times a second.
 This `update_time` method calculates the time elapsed since the widget started and assigns it to `self.time`.
 Which brings us to one of Reactive's super-powers.

 If you implement a method that begins with `watch_` followed by the name of a reactive attribute (making it a _watch method_), that method will be called when the attribute is modified.